Entering Proposal Information

 Here are some guidelines for setting up your sessions in the PST:

-- Start by carefully considering the minimum elevation you might use for this observation, and entering it into the field in the PST.
-Then push the button for the automatic calculation of the widest reasonable LST range, given this required minimum elevation.
+• Start by carefully considering the minimum elevation you might use for this observation, and entering it into the field in the PST.
+Once the session is saved, then use the "Calculate All LST values" button for the automatic calculation of the widest reasonable LST range, given this required minimum elevation.

 VLA Subarrays